aparisot84/aparisot84/README.md

 - 🎓 I graduated from Brazilian Naval Accademy
 - 💻 I love  writing code and malware analysis and learn anythings about it
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: contact me on aparisot@id.uff.br
+- 📫 How to reach me: aparisot@id.uff.br
 - 📝 <a href="http://lattes.cnpq.br/3689498761565289" target="_blank">Resume</a><br>